Site icon Idiosync Films

 Pre-Production

-Blue Fire Street Festival sent us a schedule of events for the day.
-We prepared for bad weather just in case and packed a single camera, zoom lens, neutral density filter (to better control light in the bright daylight), an audio recorder and shotgun microphone.
-On the day we would briefly interview the Festival Director for a brief overview of the events.
+Blue Fire Street Festival provided us with a schedule for the day.
+We prepared for bad weather and packed a camera, zoom lens, neutral density filter, an audio recorder, and a shotgun microphone.
+We also planned to interview the Festival Director for an overview of the events.

 Production

-We filmed everything in slow motion, 60fps, except the Festival Director’s Interview which was filmed in 25fps.
-We packed a small LED light in case the street became too dark at night and to help light the interview.
-The festival ran into the night, but the band stage had plenty of lights.
+We filmed everything in slow motion at 60fps, except for the Festival Director’s interview, which was shot at 25fps.
+We brought a small LED light in case it got too dark at night and to help with the interview lighting.
+The festival continued into the night, but the band stage had plenty of lights.

 Post-Production

-Our colour grade used heavy saturation, to make all the colours of various flags, costumes, face paints and food pop.
-Our editors also used the Blue Fire Street Festival’s logo as a closing graphic, for better brand awareness.
+We heavily saturated the colours in our colour grade to make the flags, costumes, face paints, and food stand out.
+The Blue Fire Street Festival logo was used as a closing graphic for better brand awareness.

 Execution Details

-Idiosync had one week to complete the video after the festival, which was very achievable since the edit itself was very simple.
+Idiosync had one week to complete the video after the festival, which was manageable since the edit was simple.
 We used one videographer and one video editor.
-The Festival’s budget was limited but we were very flexible as it was a fun event and we knew some of the bands playing at the band stand and had fun filming them at the end of the night.
-It was an all round very relaxed festival and a friendly and warm atmosphere so a joy to film.
+The festival’s budget was limited, but we adapted well.
+It was a fun event, and we enjoyed filming the bands at the end of the night.
+The relaxed atmosphere made it a joy to film.

 Results and Impact

-The key deliverable was a ~3 minute highlights video in landscape 16×9 full high definition.
-We offered a square option also for social media channels.
-The video was initially released but is now offline and was later used in funding applications for the following year.
-The festival was very supportive and complimentary of our work so we are looking forward to working with them again at the next Blue Fire Street Fest!
+The final deliverable was a ~3-minute highlights video in landscape 16×9 full HD.
+We also offered a square format for social media.
+The video was released but later taken offline.
+It was used in funding applications for the next year.
+The festival team praised our work, and we look forward to collaborating again at the next Blue Fire Street Fest!

 Lessons Learned

-The key challenge of this shoot was capturing as much of the festival as possible and as many smiling faces as possible to help pack the video with a sense of joy and engagement.
-We shot run and gun style with minimal equipment to make sure we could move easily across the Square to catch little moments of laughter, dance etc.
+The main challenge was to capture as much of the festival as possible, focusing on smiling faces to convey joy and engagement.
+We shot in a run-and-gun style with minimal equipment to easily move across the Square and catch moments of laughter and dance.

-This project was a success because the festival itself was such a success, with plenty of community and family presence, there were plenty of things and people to film on the day.
+This project succeeded because the festival was a success, with a strong community and family presence.
+There were many things and people to film throughout the day.

 Conclusion

-Idiosync delivered true value for Blue Fire Street Festival with hard graft – by staying present on the Square all day and night, with plenty of batteries and memory card space, we made sure not to miss a moment of festival fun.
-Our client now has a fantastic video showcasing their successful event, to help raise funds and promote future events.
+Idiosync delivered real value to Blue Fire Street Festival through hard work.
+By staying present in the Square all day and night, with plenty of batteries and memory cards, we ensured we didn’t miss any festival fun.
+Our client now has a fantastic video to showcase their successful event.
+Their video packages aided in fundraising and promoting future events.

 Lessons

-We really would recommend at least a second videography with a small shotgun mic attachment for their camera to capture all the various sounds of a festival like this – music, singing, laughter, cheering and food cooking.
-Environmental sound effects would have really boosted this video and presented more editing opportunities, so we will take this lesson on board for future projects.
+We recommend having at least a second videographer.
+The second camera should have a shotgun mic to capture all the festival sounds—music, singing, laughter, cheering, and cooking.
+Environmental sound effects would have enhanced the video and provided more editing options.
+We’ll keep this lesson in mind for future projects.

 Exit mobile version